victornas91/victornas91/README.md

 **`Future Polymath`**

 More than 10 years in computer support, administrative management and English tutoring as a second language.
-Now more than 4 years as software developer making projects that focuses on Infosec for Pentesting; Machine Learning for Finance; Electronics and Telecom for Aerospace; Compilers; Applied Mathematics for Solving real life problems; Game Development; DevOps for Cloud.
+Now more than 5 years as software developer making projects that focuses on Web Development; Game Development; Cloud Systems; 3d Modeling; API creation and consume.

+In my spare time I like to make simple projects involving electrical / mechanical engineering.

-Call me if you need someone good at being a team player, with good knowledge in various areas and capable of following tight schedules delivering quality code.
+Call me if you need someone good at being a team player, with good knowledge in various areas and capable of following tight schedules and delivering quality code.

 Technologies:

- - OS: Windows, Linux(Ubuntu, RHEL, Kali)

- - Programming Languages: Python, C++, C#, Dart
+ - Programming Languages: Python, C#

+ - Game Development: Unity, Godot, Pygame

+ - 3d modeling: Blender, MagicaVoxel

  - Databases: PostgreSQL, MySQL, MongoDB

- - AI: Tensorflow, OpenCV, Pytorch, Pandas, Seaborn, Matplotlib

- - Hardware: ARM, MIPS, LORA, MQTT, AVR, PIC, I2C, UART

  - Cloud: Azure Containers, AWS Lambda, Terraform, Docker, Kubernetes